Mexicans respond to Trump with jokes, jeers

 - Some respond with Twitter jokes, while others offer harsh words

-(CNN)As word of Donald Trump's imminent trip south of the border spread, many Mexicans took to social media with a common refrain: "Is this a joke?"
+(CNN)As word of Donald Trump's surprise trip south of the border spread, many Mexicans took to social media with a common refrain: "Is this a joke?"

 But it wasn't long before they started coming up with jokes themselves about the controversial visit.
 Many also poked fun at Mexican President Enrique Peña Nieto, who has agreed to meet with Trump and whose popularity has been tanking.